PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 The Generic coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Generic/Sniffs/Debug/ClosureLinterSniff.php) that will check each file using the [Google Closure Linter](https://github.com/google/closure-linter), an open source JavaScript style checker from Google.
 Use the `gjslint_path` configuration option to tell the Google Closure Linter sniff where to find the tool.

     $ phpcs --config-set gjslint_path /path/to/gjslint

+### Setting the path to PHP
+The Generic coding standard [includes a sniff](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/Generic/Sniffs/PHP/SyntaxSniff.php) that will check the syntax of each PHP file using [the built-in PHP linter](http://php.net/manual/en/features.commandline.options.php).
+Use the `php_path` configuration option to tell the Syntax sniff where to find the PHP binary.

+    $ phpcs --config-set php_path /path/to/php

 ### Setting the path to JSHint